What to Do About Chest Pain

 Chest pain can be caused by many things, from a pulled muscle to asthma.
 Depending on the reason for the pain, the symptoms may differ.
-Chest pain in children is rarely a sign of heart trouble.
+Often, chest pain in children is due to something affecting the muscles or cartilage in the chest.

 - tightness